boblete/boblete.github.io/README.md

 This Method of working resonates with the way I like to work and outputs possibilities of new sounds within the imagination - which is exactly what I need to motivate me at this time.
 ---
 ## Experiment
-Thursday 5th Novemeber 2020 MORNING
+Thursday 5th November 2020 MORNING
 Facial recognition test 004
 #### Ambition - Why does this matter?
-Trying to at least register all the features I can gleam from each moment Changing the sound design to something more delicate so it draws the user in - something brutal reveals anger - but really if the user is KNOWN then it should draw them in with delacacy - the magic of prediction is what is intruiging here - can we play a CHORD based on emotion - can we create an algorhythmic chord progression - something that moves through the whole circle in an upwards fashion - each time we get to a chord we trigger a face check for the 'next' chord - if it is operating correctly then we should be able to OVERLAY the last 2 if we can fade OUT
+Trying to at least register all the features I can gleam from each moment Changing the sound design to something more delicate so it draws the user in - something brutal reveals anger - but really if the user is KNOWN then it should draw them in with delicacy - the magic of prediction is what is intruiging here - can we play a CHORD based on emotion - can we create an algorithmic chord progression - something that moves through the whole circle in an upwards fashion - each time we get to a chord we trigger a face check for the 'next' chord - if it is operating correctly then we should be able to OVERLAY the last 2 if we can fade OUT
 Syncing the TIME to a tone timeline -
 It would be great if FINDING a face fingerprint changed the rhythm of the piece - if we are drawing grids COULD we have a bunch of tone instruments with teeny tiny samples in them that are triggered by the numbers?
 If we are mapping to grey scale simply then we can map to a midi value?